JonathonDavis/Awesome-Iguanas/frontend/README.md

 To contribute to this project:

 1. Clone the repository
+2. cd into /frontend using `cd frontend`
-2. Install dependencies using `npm install`
+3. Install dependencies using `npm install`
-3. Make your changes
+4. Make your changes
-4. Test your changes locally using `npm run dev`
+5. Test your changes locally using `npm run dev`
-5. Submit a pull request
+6. Submit a pull request

 ## Build for Production